top of page

 We are finally in the 1950s!
 The Golden Era of science fiction cinema.

-This film capitalised on the growing appetite for science fiction in the USA which was up until this recently largely in print but also a little on television.
+This film capitalised on the growing appetite for science fiction in the USA which was, up until the 1950s surge, largely in print (but also a little on television).
 Studios, however, were still wary of the science fiction label.
 Based on the John W Campbell novella Who Goes There? from 1938 there were a few significant changes made to the story.

 The Experts